4d/docs/website/translated_docs/es/API/BlobClass.md

 `.slice()` <!-- REF #Blob.slice().Summary --> creates and returns a `4D.Blob` that references data from a subset of the blob on which it's called.
 The original blob is not altered.<!-- END REF -->

 The `start` parameter is an index into the blob indicating the first byte to include in the new `4D.Blob`.
 If you specify a negative value, 4D treats it as an offset from the end of the blob toward the beginning.
 For example, -10 would be the 10th from last byte in the blob.
-The default value is 0.
+El valor por defecto es 0.
 If you specify a value for start that is larger than the size of the source blob, the returned `4D.Blob`'s size is 0, and it contains no data.

 The `end` parameter is an index into the blob indicating the first byte that will not be included in the new `4D.Blob` (i.e. the byte exactly at this index is not included).
 If you specify a negative value, 4D treats it as an offset from the end of the blob toward the beginning.
 For example, -10 would be the 10th from last byte in the blob.
 The default value is the size of the blob.